Self Mutilation: Self-Injurers Often Suffered Sexual or Emotional Abuse

-People who participate in self-injurious behavior are usually likeable, intelligent, and functional.
-At times of high stress, these individuals often report an inability to think, the presence of unexpressable rage, and a sense of powerlessness.
+People who participate in self-injurious behavior are usually likable, intelligent, and functional.
+At times of high stress, these individuals often report an inability to think, the presence of inexpressible rage, and a sense of powerlessness.
 An additional characteristic identified by researchers and therapists is the inability to verbally express feelings.

 Common Misconceptions of Self-Mutilation